my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Road markings

-    -   when you join the roundabout, you follow the <span style='color:chartreuse'>short dashed lines</span> which are merging lanes guiding you on to the roundabout;
+    -   when you join the roundabout, you follow the <span style='color:#32CD32'>short dashed lines</span> which are merging lanes guiding you on to the roundabout;
     -   when you finish joining and on the roundabout, you follow the separation lines (equal length lines and gaps) which separate lanes;

     <img src="{{ site.baseurl}}/images/image-20221201115855308.png" alt="image-20221201115855308" style="zoom:50%;" />